FlyteWizard/uvic-ecs-work-term-report/README.md

 The file `bibliography.bib` is the bibliography.
 Add all your references to this file.
 Once they are include you can reference them within the report by using the `\cite{}` command.
 To learn more about BibLaTeX read "[Getting started with BibLaTeX
 ](https://www.overleaf.com/learn/latex/Articles/Getting_started_with_BibLaTeX)".
 The following tool is helpful in validating and formatting your BIB file: [BibTeX Tidy](https://flamingtempura.github.io/bibtex-tidy/).

+The file `glossary.tex` is the glossary.
+You can add all your terms and acronyms to this file and then reference them within your report with `\gls{}`.
+You can learn more by reading the [Glossaries](https://www.overleaf.com/learn/latex/Glossaries) article on Overleaf.

-The `sections` folder includes all the report sections (title, professional reflection, executive summary, glossary, introduction, discussion, conclusion, recommendation, acknowledgements, and appendix).
+The `sections` folder includes all the report sections (title, professional reflection, executive summary, introduction, discussion, conclusion, recommendation, acknowledgements, and appendix).
 In addition, there is a `discussion` folder.
 The folder splits up the discussion into readable parts.
 You can create a TEX file for each section heading within discussion.

 The `figures` and `snippets` folders are for images and code files respectively.